 - Full balance always available.
 No channel liquidity issues

 - Canister smart contracts can hold and send ckBTC

 - Build web applications with BTC support.
 Users only need a browser

-Anyone can send and receive ckBTC value to and from addesses on either network
+Send and receive ckBTC value to and from addresses on either network

 - No centralized custodians or bridges